-We recommend that learners starting this course should have studied a broad curriculum such as the Cambridge Lower Secondary programme or equivalent national educational framework.
+We recommend that learners starting this course should have studied a Vietnamese curriculum equivalent to the national educational framework.

 Guided learning hours

 We design Cambridge IGCSE syllabuses to require about 130 guided learning hours for each subject.
 This is for guidance only.
 The number of hours a learner needs to achieve the qualification may vary according to each school and the learners' previous experience of the subject.